SamJaylnn/ECResume/README.md

 ECResume is an Android app provides resume edit service where users can build their own professional resumes.

+## Technology

+* Used LinearLayout and layout nesting to build main UI.
+* Used Action Bar and separated Activity to implement Form UI, resume can be edited through Form UI.
+* Used Parcelable to implement serialize and deserialize, which enabled data transmission between Activities.
+* Stored application data locally on Android mobile phone by using SharedPreferences.

 ## Features

 * Edit and delete user information